pelicanorojo/ChronoJS/README.md

 Methods:

-initialize: function (timeout, callback, options)
+initialize: function (period, callback, options)

 returns: this

-timeout is the period // I will rename this soon.
-By now is mandatory to pass this parameter in the constructor, the initialization method or in in the start method.
+period is the tick's period

 callback is for call at the end of each period.

 options is an optional object with this properties:
 - ticks: how much periods do you want. (default is 1, and if you pass 0 it means infinity)

-start: function ( timeout, callback, options )
+start: function (  )

-starts the timer and reintroduce optionally the initilization params.
+starts the timer.

 stop: function ()